LSSTDESC/LSSTDarkMatter/README.md

 # LSST Dark Matter

 This is a repository to collect information related to the study of the fundamental nature of dark matter with LSST.
-Our goal is to uderstand the microphysics of dark matter: to identify the fundamental constituents of dark matter (e.g., new fundamental particles, compact objects, etc.), and to characterize the properties of these constituents (e.g, mass, temperature, self-interaction rate, etc.).
+Our goal is to understand the microphysics of dark matter: to identify the fundamental constituents of dark matter (e.g., new fundamental particles, compact objects, etc.), and to characterize the properties of these constituents (e.g, mass, temperature, self-interaction rate, etc.).
 LSST offers a unique avenue to attack the dark matter problem through "astrophysical probes"; however, there is also a significant overlap with experiments performing direct and indirect searches for dark matter.
+It is worth emphasizing that, when compared to other cosmological probes and analyses performed within DESC, the Dark Matter studies here very often focus on the small structures in the Dark Matter hierarchical clustering, quite complementary to large scale probes for Dark Energy.

 ## Projects